EYFS: role of the link governor

 You can help other governors understand what aspects of teaching and learning look like in practice.

-Bring your more detailed knowledge of the subject to important decisions (for instance, about school improvement priorities or policy approval).
+Bring your more detailed knowledge of the EYFS to important decisions (for instance, about school improvement priorities or policy approval).

-Get a solid grounding of the EYFS with our article and model policy.
+Get a solid grounding of the EYFS with our framework and profile summary and model policy.